TheAries174/Multiplayer-Games/README.md

 This webpage is a collection of Multiplayer games.
 The following technologies were used:

 - Node.js/Socket.io, express (for the server)
-- React, React-Router, rc-table (dynamic rendering, concise routing)
+- React, React-Router, rc-table (dynamic rendering, routing)
 - Styled Components (separation HTML, CSS for different Components)

 ## soon™️ games list